stelijahsoftware/marelias-contacts/README.md

 [h] - Add birthday notifications (1 day early)
 [h] - Add category to display all names not added to a group

-[h] - Add goups icon next to contact which has already been added to a group
 - make the bar on top a bottom bar, put groups button in it (https://gitlab.com/sultanahamer/OpenContacts/-/issues/266)

 # License: